Ben10164/CPSC-351/Unit_1.md

 Assumption that \sqrt 2 is rational led to a contradiction, so \sqrt 2 is irrational
 ```

-## Lecture 3

 Little quiz on Thursday

-### Proof by construction
+## Proof by construction

 By some theorem, it asserts that some object exists
-the proof is a step by step instruction for how to actually define this project
+the proof is a step-by-step instruction for how to actually define this project
 This type of proof is very rare

 e.g.